Did ya know that 80% of Americans are in debt? (With most of that debt being from credit cards!)

 In other words, you’re going to lump all of your credit card debt into one nice, low, convenient payment.

-As I mentioned, you can do this two ways:
+As I mentioned, you can do this in two ways:

-Let’s go over the pros and cons consolidating your credit card debt, now:
+What are the pros and cons of consolidating your credit card debt?

-- Personal loans and balance transfer credit cards [usually] have lower interest rates
+- 1. Personal loans and balance transfer credit cards almost always have lower interest rates; this will save you hundreds, if not thousands, of dollars.

 Personal loans, on the other hand, can have interest rates as low as 5% and on average do not exceed 15%.

-That is a major factor in determining how fast you’ll be able to pay off your credit card debt and also determines how many thousands of extra dollars you might spend in interest costs.
+APR is a major factor in determining how fast you’ll be able to pay off your credit card debt so scoring a 0% intro rate is clutch.

-For example, if you owed $2,500 on your credit card and made your minimum payment of $65.00 each month, you’d end up paying $1105 in interest!
+If you owed $2,500 on a credit card that has an APR of 16% and you only made your minimum payment of $65 each month, you’d end up paying over $1,000 in interest!

 On the contrary:

-If you took that same debt and consolidated it into a personal loan (with an average interest rate of 10%), you’d only pay $270 in interest.
+If you took that same debt and consolidated it into a personal loan (with an interest rate of 5%), you’d only pay $230 in interest.

-If you’re only able to make minimum payments on your credit card, it’s gonna take you hella long to pay it off.
+If you’re only able to make minimum payments on your credit card debt, it’s going to take you hella long to pay it off.

-For instance, that scenario we talked about in the last section, would take you 4.7 years to pay off if you only continued to make your minimum payments.
+For instance, that scenario we talked about in the last section would take you 4.5 years to pay off if you only continued to make your minimum payments.

-If you consolidated that debt, though, it would only take you 2 years to pay off your credit card debt.
+If you consolidated that debt with either a personal loan or balance transfer, it would only take you a little over 3 years to pay off!

 But, you might be wondering: